Quick facts about Sweden

 The Swedes have worked hard to build a society that promotes equality between the sexes, tolerance and inclusiveness, and it is therefore no surprise that Sweden is among the top countries in the international ranking lists for equality.

 Full religious freedom is legally guaranteed in Sweden, which gives every individual the right to belong to the church or the religion of his or her choice.
 In international terms, Sweden stands out as one of the most secularised countries in the world.

 Sweden is located in the Scandinavia region of Northern Europe.
 It borders Norway to the north-west, Finland to the north-east and Denmark to the south, via the connecting Öresund bridge.

-By size, Sweden is one of Europe’s largest countries, comparable to Spain or France.
-But in terms of population it is small and has only 9 million inhabitants.
+By size, Sweden is one of Europe’s largest countries, comparable to Spain or France, but in terms of population it is a small country; it has only 10 million inhabitants.
 Nearly 90% of the population lives in the southern part of the country.

 - Area: 450 000 km² (174 000 sq miles), the third largest country in Western Europe

 - Form of government: constitutional monarchy, parliamentary democracy